SMAT-Lab/AndroZooOpen/README.md

 * has\_test: Provided in the format of bool value, either Yes or No, which suggests the project provides test or not.
 * has\_kotlin: Provided in the format of bool value, either Yes or No,  which shows the project consists of program languge kotlin or not.
 * has\_ndk: Provided in the format of bool value, either Yes or No,  which shows the project consists of ndk-build or not.

+## Review: Review.zip
+Download from Google Play Store if the Android project is published on Google Play.

+## Metadata: Metadata.zip
+Download from Google Play Store if the Android project is published on Google Play.

 ## Reference